kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 ## Measure Snow Accumulation in 2012

-Make SNR files for the year 2012:
+The first step is to make SNR files for the year 2012:

 *rinex2snr gls1 2012 1 -doy_end 366*

 We will next analyze a year of L1 GPS reflection data from this site.
 We will use the default minimum and maximum reflector height values (0.4 and 6 meters).
 But for the reasons previously stated, we will set a minimum elevation angle of 7 degrees.
-We also specify that we only want to use the L1 data and set peak2noise and a mimimum amplitude for the periodograms:
+We also specify that we only want to use the L1 data and set peak2noise and a mimimum amplitude for the periodograms.
+We use the utility **make_json_input** to set and store these analysis settings:

 *make_json_input gls1 66.479 -46.310 2148.578 -e1 7 -l1 True -peak2noise 3 -ampl 8*